ttscoff/na_gem/README.md

     --version               - Display the program version

 COMMANDS
-    add          - Add a new next action edit         - Open a todo file in the default editor find, grep   - Find actions matching a search pattern help         - Shows a list of commands or help for one command init, create - Create a new todo file in the current directory initconfig   - Initialize the config file using current global options next, show   - Show next actions
+    add                - Add a new next action changes, changelog - Display the changelog
+    edit               - Open a todo file in the default editor find, grep         - Find actions matching a search pattern help               - Shows a list of commands or help for one command init, create       - Create a new todo file in the current directory initconfig         - Initialize the config file using current global options next, show         - Show next actions
     projects           - Show list of projects for a file prompt             - Show or install prompt hooks for the current shell saved              - Execute a saved search
     tagged             - Find actions matching a tag todos              - Show list of known todo files update             - Update an existing action
 ```

 #### Commands